Visit the Museum

 03The Schoolhouse

 The 1859 schoolhouse building is the original one-room school in Jordan and was used until 1948.
 In 1953, the property was purchased by Jordan Wines and given to a group of volunteers with the intention of it being used as a community museum.
 The building was completely restored by the Town of Lincoln in 1997 and now functions as the site for the popular curriculum-based 1908 Schoolhouse Program.
-Explore the Schoolhouse with a costumed interpreter from June August each year, or book a private tour from May 15 to September 30.
+Explore the Schoolhouse with a costumed interpreter from June to August each year, or book a private tour.

 Children playing on museum grounds